joncinque/joncinque.github.io/_posts/2020-03-11-polyglots.md

 ---
 layout: post
-title:  "Programming Polyglots: Pair to learn a new language"
+title:  "Programming Polyglots: Pair to learn"
 date:   2020-03-11 10:13:11 +0100
 permalink: programming-polyglots
 comments: true
-categories: programming learn
+tags: programming learn pair interview
 ---

+Two people pair up to accomplish problems using a language that neither of them knows well.
+Provided problems are based on programming interview questions.

-This exercise was presented at the Recurse Center to combine its two great
-loves: learning and community!
-The point is to expose yourself to the fringes of your language knowledge .
+This exercise was originally presented at the Recurse Center to combine its two great loves: learning and community!
+The point is to expose yourself to the fringes of your language knowledge.
 And who knows, maybe you'll be inspired to use it for an upcoming project.

-Two people pair program to accomplish a series of problems using a language that neither of them knows well.
-Potential problems are given later in the list.
-After some time spent working through problems, the pairs come back together to share what they've learned.

 ## Language Rundown